 Flight prices can fluctuate massively.
 However, we have studied price trends to help you find cheap flights from Rome to Amsterdam and save as much as possible on ticket prices.
 In general, when you book a flight:

-Travel by plane between Rome, Italy and Amsterdam, Netherlands is: Fully open.
+Travel between Rome, Italy and Amsterdam, Netherlands by plane is: Unrestricted.

-The above information was last checked on 9/22/21.
-Remember to check the latest COVID-19 travel safety regulations for your flight from Rome to Amsterdam closer to your date of departure here
+The information above was last checked on 11/17/22.
+Remember to review the latest COVID-19 travel safety regulations for your flight to Amsterdam from Rome as this information can change.

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

-Last checked on 9/25/21.
-Please check the latest COVID-19 travel safety regulations closer to the travel date of your flight to Rome from Amsterdam.
+Last checked on 11/17/22.
+Remember to check the latest COVID-19 travel safety regulations for your flight to Rome from Amsterdam closer to your date of departure here here.

-When traveling this route, Omio customers are departing most frequently from Rome Leonardo da Vinci Fiumicino Airport and arriving in Amsterdam Airport Schiphol.
+Omio travelers most frequently book a flight from Rome Leonardo da Vinci Fiumicino Airport to Amsterdam Airport Schiphol for this route.

 Here are some other resources that might have the information you need